zebrunner/community-edition/docs/user-guide.md

 <parameter name="jenkinsRegressionPipeline" value="nightly_regression, full_regression"/>
 ```
 * Commit and merge.
-* After Scan is finished (automatic or manual) nightly_regression and full_regression crons are created in Jenkins.
+* After scan is finished (automatic or manual) nightly_regression and full_regression crons are created in Jenkins.
 * During execution nightly_regression or full_regression crons current test suite(job) must be executed.

 #### How to Set up Configuration Matrix